Candon: Climate

 The climate is generally dry that usually occurs from the months of October to May.
 However, the southernmost portion is observed to be humid and rain is evenly distributed throughout the year while the eastern part is dry with rain not sufficiently distributed.
 August has the most rainfall while January and February have the least.
 The mean temperature in the province is 27 C. January is the coldest.

 Demographics

 In the 2020 census, the population of Candon was 61,432 people, with a density of sigfig 61,432/103.28.

+Language

+The dominant dialect spoken in Candon is Ilocano.

+Religion

+Candon City, located in the province of Ilocos Sur, is predominantly Christian, reflecting its strong religious heritage rooted in Spanish colonial influence and diverse faith traditions.